-- c.
-Try Value: 1,2,or 3 Points - i.
+c.
+Try Value: 1,2,or 3 Points

+- i.
 An opportunity to score 1 point from the 3 yard line, 2 points from the 10 yard line, or 3 points from the 20 yard line by running or passing only shall be granted the team scoring a touchdown.
-NOTE: If a touchdown is scored on the last timed down of the 4th period, the Try is not attempted, unless it will affect the outcome of the game or playoff qualifying.
+NOTE: If a touchdown is scored on the last timed down of the 4th period, the Try is not attempted, unless it will affect the outcome of the game or playoff qualifying. - ii.
+If the defensive team legally gains possession of the ball during an extra point try the play is dead.